codio/knowledge/source/instructors/authoring/assessments/parsons-puzzle.rst

   - **One Attempt Only** - Toggle to enable if you want to restrict the student to only answering the question once.
 If disabled, students can edit their answer until the assignment is marked as completed.

-  - **Show Answer and Rationale to Students** - Toggle to enable if you want both the answer and the rationale for the answer to the student.
+  - **Show Answer and Rationale to Students** - Toggle to display the answer, and the rationale for the answer, to the student.
+This guidance information will be shown to students after they have submitted their answer and any time they view the assignment after marking it as completed.
+You can set when to show this selecting from **Never**, **After x attempts**, **If score is greater than or equal to a % of the total** or **Always**

   - **Answer and Rationale** - Enter guidance for the assessment.
 This is visible to the teacher when the project is opened in the course or when opening the student's project.
 This guidance information can also be shown to students after they have submitted their answer and when they reload the assignment after marking it as completed.